BibliothecaDAO/master-scroll-v3/pages/game/raiding.md

 ## Raiding factors to consider

+### Travel

+To raid another Realm for resources and relics, players must have at least one attacking army, select a target Realm (filtered by desired resources and size of the raidable vault), and action their army to travel there.

+Travel time is relevant to the distance between the coordinates of the army and the target Realm, and takes between 1-20 hours.
+This is displayed as a countdown timer on the army and their travel progress is also shown on the Atlas in the form of a route path.

+Once the attacking army has reached the destination, players have the choice to raid them straight away or bide their time while the raidable vault increases.
+Be warned though; another attacking army could plunder if you’re too slow.

+#### XY Coordinates

+Every point of interest on the Atlas (Realms, Crypts & Caverns, Loot Bags, Armies and soon-to-be Adventurers) has XY coordinates.
+This adds an extra level of realism to the world of Eternum - there is a relative distance between points on the Atlas so players are required to travel to explore and interact.

 ### Cool Down Time

 To limit bots, there is a cool down period between raids.
 After a successful or unsuccessful raid, the defensive army will have a cool down period of 2hrs before it can be attacked again.